Network-Aware Optimization of Distributed Learning for Fog Computing: Model and Optimization Formulation

-In Section~\ref{sec:analysis}, we will consider how to use Theorem~\ref{thm:error}'s result to find tractable forms of the loss expression that allow us to solve the optimization (\ref{eq:dataOpt}--\ref{eq:cap}) efficiently and accurately.
-Moreover, without perfect information on the device costs, capacities, and error statistics over the time period $T$, it is not possible to solve (\ref{eq:dataOpt}--\ref{eq:cap}) exactly, so we will propose methods for estimating them.
-We will experimentally validate our methodologies in Section \ref{sec:implementation}.
+In Section~\ref{sec:analysis}, we will consider how to use Theorem~\ref{thm:error}'s result to find tractable forms of the loss expression that allow us to solve the optimization (\ref{eq:dataOpt}--\ref{eq:cap}) efficiently.
+Moreover, without perfect information on the device costs, capacities, and error statistics over the time period $T$, we cannot solve (\ref{eq:dataOpt}--\ref{eq:cap}) exactly, so we will propose methods for estimating them.